kplaube/blog/content/09-o-cache-e-o-http.md

 Segundo [*Kalid Azad*][]:

-<cite>Caching is a great example of the ubiquitous time-space tradeoff
+> Caching is a great example of the ubiquitous time-space tradeoff
-in programming.
-You can save time by using space to store results.</cite>
+> in programming.
+You can save time by using space to store
+> results.

 Basicamente, ***caching*** é o ato de “economizar processamento” armazenando os seus resultados.
 Um bom exemplo é o temporário do seu